nmcquaid22/GenDesignFinal/P1_COLOUR/README.md

 Following generative design practices and book by Hartmut Bohnacker

 These are the two chapters we focused on and all of the pieces created throughout the year are designated to the correct section.

+**Please note, the recommened browser to view these demos is Firefox

 ## Demos

 1. [Continuous Assessment No1 (CA1)](CA1/)